 Those who work in libraries work hard to sustain local culture, which, in turn, contributes to a sustainable community.
 In addition to the ways already enumerated, they promote cultural events and resources to the community, and model and encourage cultural appreciation.
 They advocate for free or affordable access to culture, especially for the economically disadvantaged.
-They invite different generations and different cultures to come together to experience each other’s cultural offerings, and they advocate culture’s importance to community identity and wellbeing.
+They invite different generations and different cultures to come together to experience each other’s cultural offerings, and they advocate culture’s importance to community identity and well-being.
 In short, those who work in libraries are champions of local culture, whose knowledge, commitment, and passion help local culture thrive as a living network of people, events, and experiences.
 MW

-as published in Municipal World, September 2015
+A version of this article was previously published in Municipal World, September 2015

 ✯ Municipal World Insider and Executive Members: You might also be interested in another of Anne Marie’s articles: Residents discover new forms of creative expression in their public libraries.
 Note that you can now access the complete collection of past articles (and more) from your membership dashboard.